 – You can call it publishing as a service, he says.

-- The team is recruiting: iOS developer in Gdansk
+- The team is recruiting: Front-end (and a little Back-end) Engineer

 Omni Next is a distributed development team.
 Seven people work out of the Stockholm office, focusing on product management, UX design, and research.
 The team also includes two back-end developers.